GenesysCloudBlueprints/email-aws-comprehend-blueprint/blueprint/index.md

   - `components/aws-classifier-lambda`
   - `components/genesys-email-flow`

-### Train and deploy the Amazon Comprehend machine learning classifier
+### Train and deploy the AWS Comprehend machine learning classifier

 To classify the inbound email messages, you must first train and deploy an Amazon Comprehend machine learning classifier.
 To do this, you can either use the AWS Management Console or the AWS CLI.
 This blueprint uses the AWS CLI.